 Set up a live stream for the day of the event so they can tune in live.
 Provide ways for virtual attendees to participate and engage with your event, and consider sending an email with recordings of top sessions to these ticket buyers in the days following.

 Don’t know where to start?
-Here’s what you need to know about organizing a virtual event– we made you a checklist to make sure you hit the high points!
+We made you a virtual event checklist to make sure you hit the high points!

 Are you planning an in-person or virtual event?
 Set yourself, and your event, up for success by using Eventgroove, our in-person and virtual event management platform.
 Do you have fundraising goals?
 Eventgroove Fundraising has you covered!
 Schedule a demo today.
 We look forward to showing you how simple event management can be!